maypok86/otter/README.md

 **Please leave a ⭐ as motivation if you liked the idea 😄**

 ## 🗃 Related works <a id="related-works" />

-Otter is based on the following papers:
+Otter is based on the following papers

 - [BP-Wrapper: A Framework Making Any Replacement Algorithms (Almost) Lock Contention Free](https://www.researchgate.net/publication/220966845_BP-Wrapper_A_System_Framework_Making_Any_Replacement_Algorithms_Almost_Lock_Contention_Free)
 - [FIFO queues are all you need for cache eviction](https://dl.acm.org/doi/10.1145/3600006.3613147)
 - [Bucket-Based Expiration Algorithm: Improving Eviction Efficiency for In-Memory Key-Value Database](https://dl.acm.org/doi/fullHtml/10.1145/3422575.3422797)